macs3-project/MACS/README.md

    2 and treatment 1.
 It will output the consistent and unique sites according to parameter settings for minimum length, maximum gap and cutoff.

+4. You can combine subcommands to do a step-by-step peak calling.
+Read detail at [MACS2 wikipage](https://github.com/taoliu/MACS/wiki/Advanced%3A-Call-peaks-using-MACS2-subcommands)